Certseeds/Certseeds/2023/miui_global_flush_experience.md

 # MIUI global flush experience

+**IMPORTANT**: THIS ARTICLE IS *DEPRECATED*, THE HYPEROS CAN NOT BE TRUST ANYMORE, PLEASE DO NOT USE IT!(unless you buy it in india, euorpe or malaysia)

 it's time to get a new mobile phone, however, the mainland-MIUI can not be trusted because of what they had done, fortunately, we have another choice: the MIUI-global that design for oversea devices.

 this short article do not record the full workflow, only pay attention to some import points.